ASTR 1210 (O'Connell) Study Guide 20

 In company with Europa and Enceladus (see below), Titan is now regarded

-as possibly hosting a biosphere --- but with lifeforms based on
+as a possible site of a biosphere --- but with lifeforms based on

 utilizing methane rather than carbon dioxide.